In most startup circles he`s regarded as the catalyst to all the lean startup methodology in recent years.

 It ranged from a brief overview of his career ( a 0.5 avg in uni at one point!) to working as a contractor for the top 3 letter U.S agencies & getting in trouble with them due to his natural curiosity.

-Even though the event was filled with alot of good stories & advice for future entrepreneurs, one thing I got away from it is the way the incubator/accelerator landscape will most definetly change in the near future.
+Even though the event was filled with a lot of good stories & advice for future entrepreneurs, one thing I got away from it is the way the incubator/accelerator landscape will most definitely change in the near future.

 I recently had the opportunity of participating in the summer batch of DreamIt Ventures Accelerator program in New York.
 So at least from my experience, I can asses from the inside out the value add, as well as the cost/benefit ratio from participating in a similar program.

-Now as Steve puts it, the Lean Startup methodology & other components that are applicable are readily available for those that have a inner drive for entrepreneurship.
-Its something you can learn, but only if you`re truly willing to.
+Now as Steve puts it, the Lean Startup methodology & other components that are applicable are readily available for those that have an inner drive for entrepreneurship.

 I`m a big believer in the Lean Startup methodology when applied correctly & see a great future for courses/training programs like The Lean Launchpad or Lean Startup Machine being an affordable alternative to accelerator programs (~20k for ~5% equity).